 With MCLR, borrowers can benefit from the repo rate cuts by the RBI.
 This makes the banking system more transparent.
-Base rate is the minimum rate of interest that lenders offer for loans to their customers.
+The base rate is the minimum rate of interest that lenders offer for loans to their customers.

-MCLR depends on factors such as operating costs, tenor premium, marginal cost of funds, and cash reserve ratio (CRR).
-Base rate depends on various factors such as bank costs, bank deposit rates, profits, etc.
+MCLR depends on factors such as operating costs, tenor premium, the marginal cost of funds, and cash reserve ratio (CRR).
+The base rate depends on various factors such as bank costs, bank deposit rates, profits, etc.

 MCLR depends on the changes RBI makes to the repo rate.
 The base rate is independent of the repo rate the RBI sets.

 MCLR can vary for different loan tenures.
 Lenders can choose to change the base rate quarterly.

 Borrowers decide to switch to MCLR based home loans from the base rate depending on the actual benefits and transfer costs they would be receiving.
 Lenders levy their own charges for the switch.
 Some banks do not charge anything for converting home loans to MCLR.
 Therefore, by spending a few thousand, borrowers can convert their base rate home loans to MCLR based home loans and benefit hugely in the long run.